 Best Mild Cold Base Layer (Top) – Smartwool Men’s NTS Mid 250 Crew

-- 100% Merino wool fabric made with an interlock knit for enhanced comfort, breathability, thermoregulation, and odor...
+- COMFORTABLE FIT: This top is made with an interlock knit for enhanced comfort, breathability, thermoregulation, and odor...

 While this crew from Smartwool has the same material weight (on paper) as our previous two listings, I find it more specifically tailored for warmth.
 I’m not sure if this comes down to measurements of the actual threading, but you’ll likely find the NTS more appropriate for colder climates.

 Just to be clear, when I say colder climates I’m not referring to glacial climates.
 Still, Smartwool’s crew will do just fine as your go-to base layer for a wide range of cold weather.